Miss Illinois' Outstanding Teen

 The Miss Illinois' Teen competition is the pageant that selects the representative for the U.S. state of Illinois in the Miss America's Teen pageant.

-Mia Fritsch-Anderson of Chicago was crowned Miss Illinois' Outstanding Teen on June 10, 2022 at the Marion Cultural and Civic Center in Marion, Illinois.
-She competed for the title of Miss America's Outstanding Teen 2023 at the Hyatt Regency Dallas in Dallas, Texas on August 12, 2022.
+Isabella Waggoner of Ramsey was crowned Miss Illinois' Teen on June 10, 2023 at the Marion Cultural and Civic Center in Marion, Illinois.
+She will compete for the title of Miss America's Teen 2024 in January 2024.

 In January of 2023, the official name of the pageant was changed from Miss Illinois’ Outstanding Teen, to Miss Illinois’ Teen, in accordance with the national pageant.

 Results summary

 The year in parentheses indicated year of Miss America's Outstanding Teen competition the award/placement was garnered.